-For example, if you’re about to give a presentation at work, a little bit of anxiety can actually help you perform at your best.
-The key is to manage your anxiety so that it doesn’t become overwhelming.
+For example, if you’re about to give a presentation at work, feeling anxious can actually help you perform at your best.
+The key is to manage your stress so that it doesn’t become overwhelming.
 If you’re able to do that, then anxiety can be a good thing.

 Strategies to channel our anxiety in a constructive way

-Once we know what causes our anxiety, we can start to develop strategies for dealing with it.
+Once we know what causes our stress, we can start to develop strategies for dealing with it.
 Here are some helpful tips: